-The theme for this week’s #SundaySupper is Father’s Day, and it seemed only fitting that I share one of my Dad’s favorite things: Bacon-Cheddar Potato Salad.
-This potato salad originated with my husband’s sister who started making potato salad with bacon and cheese.
+With Father’s Day just around the corner, and it seemed only fitting that I share one of my Dad’s favorite things: my Bacon-Cheddar Potato Salad recipe.
+This potato salad originated years ago with my husband’s sister who started making potato salad with bacon and cheese.
 I took it from there and ever since, I’ve been making my version of it for my family.

 In 2008, my brother flew from California to my Dad’s house in Virginia, so my family and I drove 6 hours from our house to spend the day with them.
 I cooked the potatoes and the eggs before our road trip and when I arrived at my Dad’s house, I cooked up the bacon and finished making it.
 My Dad barbecued up some “chicky” as he called it.
 While this usually meant drumsticks or thighs because of how cheap they can be, this barbecue was special and he made chicken breasts.